By: Robert H. Sheinberg, D.P.M.,D.A.B.F.A.S., F.A.C.F.A.S.

 Accessory soleal muscles have also been implicated in tarsal tunnel syndrome.
 The muscle can extend more distally into the inner portion of the ankle.
 It would take up space into the tarsal tunnel and during activity and fill with blood, causing compression of the posterior tibial nerve.
 MRIs are definitive in diagnosing accessory soleal muscles.
 If symptoms persist, removal of the accessory muscle will eliminate the underlying problem to the tarsal tunnel.

 Diagnosis of soleal injuries is relatively straightforward.
 When the knee is flexed and the foot is moved up to its maximum position (dorsiflexion) pain is usually elicited in the soleus.
 Swelling may be seen on the lower one-third of the lower leg.
 An ultrasound examination may reveal fluid (hematoma) around the muscular injury.
 MRI scanning may also be helpful in evaluating injuries to the soleus.

-Treatment for acute injuries of the soleus include rest by placing the foot in a plantarflexed or pointing down posture.
+Treatment for acute injuries of the soleus includes rest by placing the foot in a plantarflexed or pointing down posture.
 Ice can be applied over a sock or a towel on the back part of the leg to lessen the pain and swelling.
-Compression in the form of an ace bandage will also help to lessen some of the swelling in the region.
+Compression in the form of an ace bandage will also help to lessen some of the swellings in the region.
 If there is an inability to weightbear, crutches for a period of 3-7 days may be very helpful.
-Early range of motion to minimize scar tissue formation would also benefit restoring the muscle.
+Early range of motion to minimize scar tissue formation would also benefit from restoring the muscle.
 Physical therapy to return flexibility and strength to the area is helpful in almost all cases.
 Any shoe that has a small wedge that keeps the heel higher than the ball of the foot will also minimize stress to the region.